 What Happens After BVA Remanded Decisions?

-The VA has a duty to assist claimants in obtaining evidence for their VA disability benefit claims.
-Under this rule, the VA must make reasonable efforts to obtain relevant records not in the custody of a federal department or agency.
+The VA has a duty to assist claimants in obtaining evidence for their VA disability benefits claims.
+Under this rule, the VA must make reasonable efforts to obtain relevant records, not in the custody of a federal department or agency.
 The VA also has the duty to gather relevant records held by federal agencies.
 Unfortunately, the VA does not regularly do a very good job of obtaining records for veterans.
 The VA certainly isn’t going to contact experts to create medical reports like a veterans disability lawyer would.

 1. New Medical Exam